jervaise/DotMaster/Docs/CURRENT_STATUS.md

 ## Current Development Focus

-- Validating the v0.5.0 restoration for stability and functionality
+- Improving the addon initialization process and SavedVariables handling
-- Testing the restoration in various combat scenarios
+- Testing the new database system with various spell data
-- Planning for careful re-implementation of critical API updates
-- Maintaining documentation accuracy
+- Ensuring proper loading sequence for saved data
-- Enhancing debug capabilities for improved troubleshooting
+- Enhancing debug capabilities for better troubleshooting
+- Optimizing database operations for better performance

 ## Known Issues

-1. **API Compatibility**: The restoration to v0.4.0 code means some critical API updates are pending re-implementation
+1. **API Compatibility**: Still need to ensure all parts of the addon use `C_Spell.GetSpellInfo()`
 2. **Performance**: May experience frame drops during combat with many targets
 3. **Nameplate Detection**: Occasional issues detecting all nameplates in crowded scenarios
-4. **Visual Consistency**: DoT indicators may misalign when nameplate size changes dynamically

 ## Next Development Steps

-1. Complete in-game testing of the restored codebase
-2. Carefully re-implement critical API updates from v0.4.2
-3. Optimize performance through code profiling and enhancement
-4. Test profile functionality across multiple characters
-5. Verify compatibility with other popular addon UI frameworks
+1. Further refine the database structure for better performance
+2. Optimize nameplate processing for improved framerates
+3. Enhance UI responsiveness in high-stress scenarios
+4. Add more comprehensive error recovery mechanisms
+5. Implement more user-requested quality of life features

 ## Recent Changes

 The most significant recent changes include:

+- ✅ **Initialization System Refactoring**: Implemented bootstrap.lua for proper SavedVariables loading sequence
+- ✅ **Database Handling Enhancement**: Fixed issues with saved database loading and persistence
+- ✅ **UI Improvements**: Fixed various UI issues in the database tab
-- ✅ **Debug System Enhancement**: Added comprehensive debug console with category-based filtering
+- ✅ **Debug Console Enhancements**: Added database-specific debug categories
-- ✅ **Simplified Debugging**: Implemented dedicated `/dmdebug` command for all debugging options
-- ✅ **Documentation Restructuring**: Consolidated README files and improved documentation structure
-- ✅ **Version 0.5.0 Update**: Documentation update to maintain version consistency
+- ✅ **Documentation Updates**: Updated all documentation to reflect current version
-- ✅ **Version 0.5.0 Restoration**: Restored the stable v0.4.0 codebase while preserving critical tools and documentation
+- ✅ **Version Structure**: Improved version tracking and maintenance
-- ✅ **Maintained dmcheck Tool**: Preserved validation tools to catch common errors before in-game testing

 Prior to that:
 - ✅ **Fixed CRITICAL API ISSUE**: Resolved the GetSpellInfo API issue by using C_Spell.GetSpellInfo() throughout the codebase